Live and Invest Overseas

 As A Resident Of Portugal, What Would Your Tax Obligations Look Like?

-In addition, Portugal offers a Golden Visa program whereby you can obtain residency by making an investment in real estate.
-Going this route, you’d be required to spend but a week a year on average in the country (rather than the 183 days per year required under the proof-of-income option).
+In addition, Portugal offers a Golden Visa program whereby you can obtain residency by making an investment in or donation to the country.

 The invest-for-residency option suits someone looking for a path to EU citizenship but not wanting or able to spend the majority of his time actually living in an EU country.